• Home

 Our Statement Of Faith

-- We believe the Lord's Supper is a symbolic act of obedience whereby Christians, through partaking of the bread an cup, memorialize the death of Christ and anticipate His Second Coming.
+• We believe the Lord's Supper is a symbolic act of obedience whereby Christians, through partaking of the bread and cup, memorialize the death of Christ and anticipate His Second Coming.
 We believe this ordinance should be celebrated frequently.

-- We believe it is the obligation and privilege of the church to witness by life and word to the taught of Holy Scripture and proclaim the Gospel to all the world.
+• We believe it is the obligation and privilege of the church to witness by life and word to the taut of Holy Scripture and proclaim the Gospel to all the world.

-- We believe a prerequisite to membership in our fellowship is a personal commitment to Jesus Christ as Savior and a commitment to be an active part in the church's life.
-Member should support our fellowship by their participation in worship and by their giving of time, talents and financial resources.
+• We believe a prerequisite to membership in our fellowship is a personal commitment to Jesus Christ as Savior and a commitment to be an active part in the church's life.
+Members should support our fellowship by their participation in worship and by their giving of time, talents and financial resources.

 Where is the church located?